-4. Related-Party Transactions
+8. Related-Party Transactions

-As of September 30, 2005, the Company produced 100% of its customer print orders at its internal manufacturing facilities.
+Since September 2005, the Company has produced 100% of its customer print orders at its internal manufacturing facilities.

 Prior to May 2005, the Company purchased all of its printed materials for the fulfillment of North American customers' orders from Mod-Pac Corporation.
 The brother of the President and CEO of the Company is the President and CEO of Mod-Pac, and the father of the President and CEO of the Company is the Chairman of the Board of Mod-Pac.
 The father of the President and CEO of the Company is also a shareholder of the Company.
-In the three months ended September 30, 2005, and 2004, the Company purchased goods and services from Mod-Pac of \$3,257 and \$4,042, respectively.
-As of September 30, 2005 and June 30, 2005, the Company owed Mod-Pac \$0 and \$2,295, respectively.
+In the three months ended December 31, 2005 and 2004, the Company purchased goods and services from Mod-Pac of \$0 and \$4,659, respectively.
+In the six months ended December 31, 2005 and 2004, the Company purchased goods and services from Mod-Pac of \$3,257 and \$8,701 respectively.
+As of December 31, 2005 and June 30, 2005, the Company owed Mod-Pac \$0 and \$2,295, respectively.